 If you need an underwater director of photography with live feed equipment and experience please contact me for more information.

-Underwater director of photography Jim Knowlton gives a thumbs up following a pool shoot with live feed to the surface
+Underwater director of photography Jim Knowlton gives a thumbs up following a pool shoot with live video feed to the surface